Geriatric Care for Senior Dogs & Cats

 While chronic kidney disease cannot be cured, it can be managed with a combination of diet and medications.

-Our Santa Cruz vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
-Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.
+Our Capitola vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
+Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue, such as a urinary tract infection or dementia.

 Veterinary Care for Seniors